rancherfederal/carbide-docs/docs/registry-docs/loading-images.md

-# Loading Local Images to Registry
+# Loading Images to a Registry

 This page will walk you through seeding your registry with local images from the hardened registry for all Rancher components.